 Leatherback Turtle coming out of ocean

-Marino las Baulas de Guanacaste National Park is another of Costa Rica’s important sea turtle nesting sites.
+Marino las Baulas de Guanacaste National Park is one of Costa Rica’s most important sea turtle nesting sites.
 Located on Costa Rica’s Pacific Coast in the Northern Province of Guanacaste

 , this national park is a significant Leatherback sea turtle nesting spot in the world.
 Created in 1990, this national park was made in order to protect the endangered Leatherback turtles, who come every year to nest on the shores of the beautiful Playa Grande.